 Remote Control - This enables remote control and firmware update functionality.
-This option may be changed in the System console only, and is View Only in the Web Interface.
+This option may be changed in the System console.
+This setting is "View Only" in the web based interface.

 Remote Diagnostics - When activated, this option allows for remote diagnostics capability.
 The default setting is Off.